How Long Does It Take To Get Pregnant? A Tryer’s Guide

 When you’re trying to get pregnant, the components that matter are quality eggs, regular ovulation, healthy sperm, and a healthy uterus and fallopian tubes, Mukherjee says.
 If there’s a problem with two or more components, the odds are higher that a couple will need medical intervention to make a baby.
 But if there’s a problem with only one of those components, the chances are good that a couple will be able to get pregnant without assistance.
 It’ll just take more time.

-For example, polycystic ovarian syndrome (PCOS) is a major cause of irregular periods, impacting 6 to 12 percent of women, according to the Centers for Disease Control and Prevention.
+For example, polycystic ovarian syndrome (PCOS) is a major cause of irregular periods, impacting 6% to 12% of women, according to the Centers for Disease Control and Prevention.
 People with PCOS often take longer to get pregnant because they tend to ovulate less often.
 “Instead of 13 opportunities per year to conceive, you might be down to six or seven,” Mukherjee says.
 But in the long-term, women with PCOS conceive at the same rate as women without PCOS.

 The problem is, not all couples have time.
 If you start trying to get pregnant at 35, you can’t afford to wait, Mukherjee says.
 But if you’re in your 20’s or early 30’s?
 It might just take patience.